hofk/THREEg.js/README.md

 parameters:
  dim: '2D' or '3D'
- design : arays as in the examples
+ design: arrays as in the examples
- m: arays for material index as in the examples
+ m: arrays for material index as in the examples

  Include: <script src="THREEg.js"></script>